 - Sprint 2: October 12 to 16, 2020.

 - Impact workshop: November 17, 2020

-The program ended after a runtime of twelve months with a closing event.
-Here, collected experiences and insights on the program were shared and results from the ınnOscı Future Lab were presented.
+The programme ended after a runtime of twelve months with a closing event.
+Here, collected experiences and insights on the programme were shared and results from the ınnOscı Future Lab were presented.
 A poster summarizes the need for action and options from the perspective of open innovators and users.